FreeClimbAPI/Node-Inbound-Call-Queue-Tutorial/README.md

 This project serves as a guide to help you build an application with FreeClimb.
 Specifically, the project will:

 - Add a Caller to a queue
-- Play audio to the caller in the queue
 - Get digits from the caller
 - Exit the queue when a key is pressed